Intelli-Car/CarND-Capstone/README.md

 [image3]: ./readme_images/labelImg_sim_image.jpg "Label Sim Image"
 [image4]: ./readme_images/labelImg_xml_real_image.jpg "XML Real Image"
 [image5]: ./readme_images/object_distribution.jpg "Object Distribution"
+[image6]: ./readme_images/similar_image_series.jpg "Similar Image Series"

 ### Data Preparation

 We got the images of traffic light captured by simulator's camera and that by Carla's(Udacity's self driving car) camera from <link to the dataset>.
-Then placed simulator and real car's images under `sim_data` and `real_data` folder respectively.
+We placed simulator and real car's images under `sim_data` and `real_data` folder respectively.
 Further divided each of them into `train` and `test` folders with 30% images in `test` folder.

 ![alt text][image1]

+This dataset had a lot of redundant images, meaning, the images were very similar to each other.
+A series of similar images is shown below:

+![alt text][image6]

+These images wouldnt add any "more" information and a model wouldnt learn anything new from these similar images.
+So we decided to remove them from the database.

 We used [labelImg](https://github.com/tzutalin/labelImg) to draw bounding box around the traffic light object(s) in the images and label them as either `red` or `yellow` or `green` or `unknown`